Work Abroad Leading Adventure Tours

-The tours themselves are designed around a set itinerary in a specific geographic region, sometimes in a single country, but often passing through a number of neighboring countries.
-Where mainstream tour operators will focus on famous sites, resorts, and upmarket hotels and restaurants, adventure tour operators spend time in places that offer real insight into local life, take part in activities which aren’t strictly relaxing, and travel in small groups of no more than about 16 people.
+The tours are designed around a set itinerary in a specific geographic region, sometimes in a single country but often passing through many neighboring countries.
+Where mainstream tour operators will focus on famous sites, resorts, and upmarket hotels and restaurants, adventure tour operators spend time in places that offer real insight into local life, participate in activities that aren't strictly relaxing, and travel in small groups of about 16 people.

-When small group tours first began in the1960s with organized hiking trips to Nepal, and overland truck journeys following classic routes like London to Kathmandu, the trips were demanding and facilities were basic.
+Small group tours began in the1960s with organized hiking trips to Nepal and overland truck journeys following classic routes like London to Kathmandu, the trips were demanding, and facilities were basic.

-However, some 50+ years on tours operate in just about every feasible destination that is not otherwise war-torn or blacklisted by the foreign office.
-Small group tours go to Antarctica, Iran, Cambodia, and Vietnam, as well as much more conventional destinations like Spain, Australia, or the Seychelles.
+However, after 50+ years of doing such tours, operators work in almost every feasible destination that is not otherwise war-torn or blacklisted by the foreign office.
+Small group tours go to Antarctica, Iran, Cambodia, Vietnam, and more conventional destinations like Spain, Australia, or the Seychelles.

-While many specialist agencies have their niche, the big operators now offer a comprehensive package, whether that includes walking, cycling, kayaking, camping, cultural immersion, or all of the above.
+While many specialist agencies have their niche, the big operators now offer a comprehensive package, including walking, cycling, kayaking, camping, cultural immersion, or all of the above.
 Now tours offer something for everyone, and different grades from budget to luxury to suit every traveler's need.

 Tours operate the world over, and every tour needs a leader.

-The possibilities are endless as an adventure tour leader, especially working for the larger companies that offer the widest range of tours.
-Some tour leaders are endless seekers of new experiences, jumping from country to country trying to see as much as possible during their career.
-Others find something, or rather somewhere they love and decide to stick to it, becoming experts in their chosen field.
+The possibilities are endless as an adventure tour leader, especially working for the larger companies that offer the most comprehensive range of tours.
+Some tour leaders are eternal seekers of new experiences, jumping from country to country and trying to see as much as possible during their careers.
+Others find something, or somewhere they love and decide to stick to it, becoming experts in their chosen field.

-But whether it be hiking and kayaking, or leading luxury cultural tours, being a Middle East specialist, or an expert in all things Latin American, the basic tenets of tour leading are almost exactly the same.
+But whether it be hiking and kayaking, leading luxury cultural tours, being a Middle East specialist, or an expert in all things Latin American, the basic tenets of tour guiding are almost the same.